For the first page of this review of Disney’s Wilderness Lodge, click here.

 Here’s the inside of the fridge with a scaling object.

-The closet is good-sized, with two sliding doors.
+The closet is next, good-sized but unstructured, with two sliding doors.
 Here’s it open–you can see half of it…

 …and the other half.
 Note the ironing board and luggage rack.